kryptogo/jobs/README.md

 - Proficient understanding of code versioning tools
 - Familiarity with continuous integration
 - A commitment to collaborative problem solving, sophisticated design, and the creation of quality products

-**Desirable Qualifications**：

-- Familiarity with dependency manager like CocoaPods and Carthage
-- Knowledge of low-level C-based libraries
-- Familiarity with cloud message APIs and push notifications
-- Experience with performance and memory tuning with tools, such as Instruments and Shark
-- Knack for benchmarking and optimization
-- Have a experience developing of top-ranking APP

 #### Site Reliability Engineer